DUDLI-LAB

 Now, I conduct research in the Dudli-Lab with the aim to develop a stem cell-based therapy to treat patients who suffer from Modic Changes.

-Fan fact: I played American Football for one season and we won the Swiss League.
+Fun fact: I played American Football for one season and we won the Swiss League.

-Dr. Pamela Bitterlin
+Dr. Pamela Bitterli

 Postdoc